luminescent-recliners/pokemon-board-game/docprep.md

   Chat box between player

 ## Data:
-  board state saved as matrix
-  each user is an object with {position,gymLeaderDefeated,lastCity, bank, party, cards}
+  board state saved as an object each user is an object with {position,gymLeaderDefeated,lastCity, bank, party, cards}
   an array for each group of pokemon containing the ids for pokemon